dgmouris/crappy-jeopardy/README.md

         pass
 ```

-- The websocket will send a message to all of the users using the "self.send" method, this will have an "action" and a "message" that is specific to the type of message.
+- The websocket will send a message to all of the users using the `self.send` method, this will have an `action` and a `message` that is specific to the type of message.

 ```python
 class QuestionConsumer(WebsocketConsumer):